ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Group communication does not necessarily use IP multicast.

-* Fixes in the AIF data model and related parameters.
+* Generalized AIF data model, also for draft-ace-oscore-gm-admin.

 * Editorial improvements.